ivadomed/model-spinal-rootlets/README.md

 > I skipped some center because the quality was not good enough to ensure a good manual correction.

-#convert to BIDS ?

-Merge with D1b to create D2, take mri `XX` and `XX`and put them into `imagesTs` and `labelsTs`
+Merge with D1b to create D2, take mri `sub-008_ses-headUp` and `sub-brnoUhb01`and put them into `imagesTs` and `labelsTs`

 Train nnUNet model M2 with `CUDA_VISIBLE_DEVICES=XXX nnUNetv2_train DATASETID -f 0`, repeat
 for fold 1, 2, 3, 4.

-Out nnUNet Dice score from `progress.png` was between GET VALUE ON DUKE.
+Out nnUNet Dice score from `progress.png` was between 0.65 and 0.75.

 Since this point we introduce new metric to evaluate the model more detail in [issue#8](https://github.com/ivadomed/model-spinal-rootlets/issues/8):